vzool/docs/api/reference.md

 ### Get Items

-Get an array of items from a given collection
+Get an array of items from a given collection.

 ```http
 GET /items/[collection-name]